 Step 1: Put On Safety Gear

 Take steps to make sure you are safe while pruning.
 Cover yourself completely with protective clothing when pruning large cactus plants outdoors.
 Wear long sleeves and pants and put on heavy leather gloves and shoes or boots.
 For added protection, cover your face with a bandana, wear a hat and don plastic safety goggles to protect your eyes.
-When cutting small, indoor plants, such extensive measures generally are not necessary; gardening gloves are usually sufficient, just make sure they are thick enough to protect your hands from spines.
+When cutting small, indoor plants, such extensive measures generally are not necessary; gardening gloves are usually sufficient, just make sure they are thick enough to protect your hands from the sharp spines.

 Step 2: Prepare the Ground

 Cover the ground around the cactus you are pruning with an old sheet, carpet scraps or newspapers.
-This collects the needles and smaller pieces of the plant as you prune it and keeps them contained for easier disposal.
+This collects the spines and smaller pieces of the plant as you prune it and keeps them contained for easier disposal.
 Place a large trash can and shovel nearby to dispose of larger pieces of the cactus.

 Step 3: Sterilize Your Tools